quicwg/base-drafts/draft-ietf-quic-http.md

 responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-In order to permit these streams to open, an HTTP/3 client SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_local`.
-An HTTP/3 server SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.
-It is RECOMMENDED that `initial_max_bidi_streams` be no smaller than 100, so as to not unnecessarily limit parallelism.
+In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial flow control window for each stream.
+It is RECOMMENDED that at least 100 requests be permitted at a time, so as to not unnecessarily limit parallelism.

 HTTP/3 does not use server-initiated bidirectional streams, though an extension could define a use for these streams.
 Clients MUST treat receipt of a